 When we’re busy at work or in our personal lives, it’s easy to become overwhelmed by long lists of tasks.
 We often rush to check items off our to-do list, regardless of their value or timeline.
 This behavior feels like getting things done, even though not all tasks are the same, and most of them will never help us achieve our goals.
-But you can get past all that with the Time Management Matrix.
+But you can get past all that with the Time Management Matrix, which is also called the “Eisenhower Matrix”.

 You see, productivity isn’t about working harder or longer – that’s poor time management.
 Yes, simply working more will cross more items off your list, but it rarely helps create real change in your life.
 That’s why productivity is more about doing the right things.